E2 nightclub stampede: Incident

 The stampede was triggered by club security using pepper spray to break up a fight.
-Several patrons close to the commotion experienced vomiting or fainting from the spray's noxious fumes and others, believing the club to have been hit with poison gas in a terrorist attack, rushed towards the exit.
-The exit was the steep front stairwell leading to the main entrance on the ground floor, the narrow doors of which opened inward – a fire code violation.
+Several patrons close to the commotion experienced vomiting or fainting from the spray's noxious fumes; others, their memory of the September11 attacks seventeen months before still fresh in their minds and believing the club to have been hit with poison gas in a terrorist attack, rushed towards the exit.
+The exit was the steep front stairwell leading to the main entrance on the ground floor, the narrow doors of which opened inward—a fire code violation.
 Additionally, while the doors were normally kept open during business hours, they had been closed after the fight participants were ejected.
 Although at least one emergency exit was opened by a security guard, there were disputed reports of another chained shut.
 People climbing the stairs were knocked down and pinned by the crowd.
 As security attempted to pull them to safety, the heap of bodies reached six feet in height as more than 1,500 people fled the perceived threat.
 While trying to free trapped patrons, E2 guard Ira Navarro heard other clubbers atop the stairs laughing at the fracas, unaware of the fatalities.

 Victims

-Twenty-one patrons – twelve women and nine men, between the ages of 19 and 43 – died from compressional asphyxiation and more than 50 others were injured.
+Twenty-one patrons—twelve women and nine men, between the ages of 19 and 43—died from compressional asphyxiation and more than 50 others were injured.